 With the onset of the COVID-19 pandemic and overnight transition to remote working in March 2020, the case for technology-enabled investigations, ranging from remote interviewing to investigators working on the same data across multiple locations, put technology centre stage.
 While for many investigative teams this transition was an uncertain one, the new methods and the cost and time efficiencies were valuable new tools.
-As we emerge from pandemic restrictions, two key factors are driving today’s hybrid investigations environment.
+Two key factors are driving today’s hybrid investigations environment.

 - Adapting working practices to suit a remote environment.
-Remote collection is something that was done before the pandemic, but its adoption and professionalisation have greatly improved in the last two years.
-Companies have started putting better procedures in place to enable remote collections, and regulators have provided guidance on acceptable practices.
+Remote collection is something that was done before the pandemic, but its adoption and professionalisation have greatly improved post-pandemic.
+Companies have put better procedures in place to enable remote collections, and regulators have provided guidance on acceptable practices.
 Key elements for success include, establishing clear lines of communications and definition of roles; outlining clear responsibilities of all the stakeholders involved, from your legal advisors to your forensic specialists, or in-house teams; and making sure everyone involved knows how data collection should be performed and recorded through Chain of Custody forms and further documentation.

 - Technological solutions for data review.
 There are various platforms that enable secure data review from anywhere in the world, while providing innovative ways to analyse content and gain insight from massive amounts of data quickly.
 One of the ways technology can help investigations is through visualization tools to display complex information and insights in an intuitive way.
 Whether mapping stakeholder relationships as part of an email review or displaying the results of your financial analysis, this has been a game changer in the field of investigations.